davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 }
 ```

 While the image source is available immediately from the download task, it doesn't necessarily have enough data to render anything, or even know what size it is.
 I struggled a big to figure out how to conditionally show and hide the image when it wasn't available.
 But, as it turns out, an optional `View` is itself a valid `View` thanks to conditional conformance.
-When it's nil, nothing will be shown, when it's non-nil, it will be shown.
+When its nil, nothing will be shown, when it's non-nil, it will be shown.

 ## Resizable? 🤷🏽‍♂️

 Another thing you might notice in that code snippet is that I'm marking the image as resizable.
 I'll be honest, I'm not sure what Apple was going for here.
 Views can have an "ideal" size, which seems to be equivalent to [`intrinsicContentSize`](https://developer.apple.com/documentation/uikit/uiview/1622600-intrinsiccontentsize), which is what `UIImageView` uses.

 However [`resizable`](https://developer.apple.com/documentation/swiftui/image/3269730-resizable) is specific to `Image`s.
-Most view modifiers like that return a wrapper around their origianl view, but `resizable` returns a plain `Image`.
+Most view modifiers like that return a wrapper around their original view, but `resizable` returns a plain `Image`.
 This means that it must be the first in a chain of modifiers:

 ```swift
 // this won't compile